Tyson Fury and Anthony Joshua have been exposed for their lack of movement over an October 3 fight.

 “Nineteen years is a long time, and fans deserve it.
 Let’s get it cracking!”

-Sadly, that won’t be the case as Usyk nurses injuries and aims to return late next spring or early summer.
+Sadly, that won’t be the case in December as Usyk nurses injuries and aims to return late next spring or early summer.

-Whether we get Fury vs Joshua in the meantime remains up for debate.
+Whether we got Fury vs Joshua was always up for debate.
 They attempted to make it last year and failed miserably.

 Charr and Zhang